puppetlabs-toy-chest/puppetlabs-catalog_preview/lib/puppet_x/puppetlabs/preview/api/documentation/preview-help.md

 * --trusted
-  Makes trusted node data obtained from a fact terminus retain its authentication status of "remote", "local", or false.(the authentication status the write request had).
+  Makes trusted node data obtained from a fact terminus retain its authentication status of "remote", "local", or false (the authentication status the write request had).
   If this option is not in effect, any trusted node information is kept, and the authenticated key is set to false.
-The --trusted option is only available when running as root, and should only be turned on when also trusting the fact store.
+The --trusted option is only available when running as root, and should only be turned on when also trusting the facts store.

 * --verbose_diff
   Includes more information in the catalog diff such as attribute values in